-calendar day of the semester.
-Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the class to drop for a full refund.
-If the seventh (7th) or fourteenth (14th) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
-Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.
+Students who officially withdraw from the College or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Classes that meet in a shorter format than the traditional semester will have 7 calendar days from the designated start of the alternative semester to withdraw for a full refund.
+If the seventh (7th) or fourteenth (14th)

+calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the holiday or weekend.
+Exception: Students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.
+All refunds require that students complete an official withdrawal form.

-This policy applies to all semester length and alternative semester formats.
-Non-refundable fees are defined as advance tuition.
-All other fees are to be considered refundable.
-This includes, but is not limited to, the comprehensive student services fee.
-All Federal Title IV Funds (i.e., Pell, SEOG, Perkins Loans, Stafford Loans) are prorated and refunded according to the rules and regulations mandated by the US Department of Education.
-Students registered for workshops through the Division of Continuing Education or Business & Industry Training Center must withdraw in writing at least three (3) days prior to the first workshop session in order to receive a full refund of tuition and fees.
-In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of tuition credit or waiver to students on a "case-by case" basis.
-Tuition credit must be used within one calendar year from the date of authorization.
-In accordance with Federal regulations, refunds for an amount less than \$1 will be forfeited.
-NOTE: Tuition and fees are subject to change without notice.
-Applicants should check with the College for verification of current charges.
+Students registered for non-credit workshops must withdraw in writing at least three days prior to the first workshop session to receive a full refund of tuition and fees.
+In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of tuition credits to students on a caseby-case basis.
+Tuition credit on a student account must be used within one calendar year from the date of authorization.

-All refunds require that the student drop courses in SIS within the above stated time frames.
-No paper forms are accepted.
+In accordance with Federal regulations, refunds for an amount less than \$1 (\$0.99 or less) will be forfeited.